These 20 commonly asked questions will help you navigate hospice, so that your family is equipped to make the best decisions.

 14. What is hospice’s success rate in battling pain?

-Community Hospice of Texas and Providence Hospice have a high success rate.
+Community Healthcare of Texas has a high success rate.
 Using some combinations of medications, counseling and therapies, most patients can attain a level of comfort that is acceptable to them.

 15. Will medications prevent the patient from being able to talk or know what’s happening?

 Usually not.
 It is the goal of hospice to help patients be as comfortable and alert as they desire by constantly consulting with the patient.
-Community Hospice of Texas and Providence Hospice have been very successful in reaching this goal.
+Community Healthcare of Texas has been very successful in reaching this goal.

 16. Is hospice affiliated with any religious organizations?